Former Member of Virginia House of Delegates Convicted of Bribery and Extortion

 WASHINGTON – Phillip A. Hamilton, a former member of the Virginia House of Delegates, today was convicted by a jury in Richmond, Va., of soliciting employees of Old Dominion University (ODU) for a paid position at the same time he was introducing legislation to fund the position, announced U.S. Attorney Neil H. MacBride for the Eastern District of Virginia and Assistant Attorney General Lanny A. Breuer of the Justice Department’s Criminal Division.

 “Phil Hamilton sold his services as a legislator to get a job at ODU.
 He promised to use his influence as a powerful, 20-year delegate to get ODU funding, but it came with a price – they had to pay him $40,000 a year,” said U.S. Attorney MacBride.
 “Bribery and extortion are never just the cost of doing business in government.
-Today’s guilty verdicts should serve as a reminder to every legislator of the trust the public has in our elected officials.
+Today’s guilty verdict should serve as a reminder to every legislator of the trust the public has in our elected officials.
 Never betray that trust.
 Never sell your office.
 And never forget that if you do, we will hold you accountable.”

 “Mr. Hamilton abused his political office for personal gain,” said Assistant Attorney General Breuer.
 “His sweetheart deal ensured that only he would be considered for a position he created and shepherded through the Virginia General Assembly.
 Americans deserve more from their representatives, and today a Virginia jury showed that citizens will not tolerate these abuses.”